razorback4417/githubPages/README.md

 static- js file for frontend of requests page and NoImage.png which displays if a user (who is a tutor) doesnt provide a profile picture

 templates folder- all the html files for the website.
 Info/purpose demonstrated in the video.

+#Youtube Link for Demonstration
+Note that names/emails were created for testing purposes only.